Cramer-Rao Bounds for Target Parameter Estimation in a Bi-Static IRS-Assisted Radar Configuration: Results

 \section{Results}

-We evaluate the performance of the proposed radar--IRS system using a simulated 24\,GHz sensing configuration.
-The radar transmitter (Tx) and receiver (Rx) are co-located at the origin, $(0,0,0)$\,m, and operate at a carrier frequency of $f_0 = 24$\,GHz, corresponding to a wavelength of $\lambda = 0.0125$\,m.
-The receive aperture is a uniform linear array (ULA) composed of $M_R = 50$ elements placed along the $x$-axis, with half-wavelength spacing $d_{\mathrm{radar}} = \lambda/2 = 6.25$\,mm.
+We evaluate the performance of the proposed IRS-static radar system using a simulated 24\, GHz sensing configuration.
+The radar transmitter (Tx) and receiver (Rx) arrays are co-located at the origin of the coordinate system.
+The transmitter and receiver array apertures are uniform linear arrays (ULA) composing $M_T = M_R = 50$ elements placed along the $x$-axis, with half-wavelength spacing $d_{\mathrm{radar}} = \lambda/2 = 6.25$\,mm.
 Hence, the $m$-th receive sensor is located at $\bigl( (m-1)d_{\mathrm{radar}},\, 0,\, 0 \bigr)$.

-A single IRS panel is positioned at $(-50,\, 100,\, 0)$\,m as shown in Fig.~\ref{fig:MAT_Setup} and realized as a $20 \times 18$ rectangular grid of reflecting elements, resulting in $L_{\mathrm{total}} = 360$ controllable units.
-The IRS elements are arranged in the $y$--$z$ plane with half-wavelength spacing along both axes, i.e., $d_{\mathrm{irs},y} = d_{\mathrm{irs},z} = \lambda/2$.
-In addition to geometric placement, the complex reflection weights of the IRS are designed to jointly align the incident radar signal from the target direction assumed to be at $\bigl[5,\,35,\,18\bigr]$ with the desired outgoing look-up direction toward the radar receiver.
-All propagation is modelled under free-space conditions with wave speed $c = 3\times10^8$\,m/s, and half-wavelength sampling is employed across all arrays to avoid grating lobes and preserve directional integrity at 24\, GHz.
+A single IRS panel is positioned at $\textbf{r}_I=\bigl [-50,\, 100,\, 0\bigr]^T$\,m and realized as a $20 \times 18$ rectangular grid of reflecting elements, resulting in $L = 360$ controllable units.
+The IRS elements are arranged in the $y$--$z$ plane with half-wavelength spacing along both axes.
+The FOV of the IRS-static radar is the intersection of the transmit beam and the IRS look direction, as shown in Fig.~\ref{fig:combined_three_column}(c).
+Accordingly, the IRS weights are computed using (\ref{WeightsSoln}) so that the FOV is steered to the point $(\Psi^{(\mathrm{az})}_{0},\Psi^{(\mathrm{el})}_{0})$, and the reflected signal is directed toward the radar receive array at $(\Psi^{(\mathrm{az})}_{\mathrm{R}},\Psi^{(\mathrm{el})}_{\mathrm{R}})$.
+Being agnostic to any parameter estimation technique, we study the CRB against various system and environment parameters.

-Fig.~\ref{fig:rmse_snr} shows that azimuth and elevation angle RMSEs (on a logarithmic scale) decrease steadily as SNR increases from $-15$\,dB to $15$\,dB, confirming improved estimation accuracy with stronger signals.
-The azimuth and elevation curves remain separated across all SNRs, indicating systematically better accuracy in one angular dimension due to the radar–IRS geometry and its effective aperture and directional gain.
-At moderate-to-high SNRs, the RMSE drops sharply, revealing that reliable sub-degree angle estimation is achievable once the SNR surpasses a mid-range threshold.

-The Figure~\ref{fig:rmse_snapshots} analyzes how azimuth and elevation RMSE vary with the number of snapshots (on a logarithmic scale).
-Both errors decrease as snapshots increase from hundreds to thousands, with the largest RMSE in the low-snapshot regime and diminishing improvements thereafter as the covariance estimate stabilizes.
-Throughout, elevation and azimuth RMSE curves remain separated, reflecting the anisotropic array–IRS geometry that inherently favors one angular dimension.
-Overall, the results show that structural aspects of the sensing configuration drive performance disparities, and that increasing snapshots significantly enhances angle estimation reliability, especially at moderate SNR.